 Can cleft lip/palate be avoided during pregnancy?

-• Mothers should be taking at least 400 mcg Folic acid per day, especially during the first trimester.
+• Mothers should take at least 400 mcg of Folic acid daily, especially during the first trimester.